tachiyomiorg/website/src/help/faq/README.md

 #### Will there ever be a dual-page reader option?
 The logic required to make a dual-page reader automatically work along with scanlator page inconsistencies and other issues means it is unlikely to be added at this time.

+#### I see manga images in my phone gallery, what gives!?
+Tachiyomi by default adds a `.nomedia` file to prevent this from happening but sometimes it doesn't work or something went wrong.
+To fix this, all you need to do is create the file yourself.
+Name it `.nomedia` and place it in your download folder.

 #### I lost everything, what now?
 To avoid data loss in the future, you can use the automatic backup feature.